From kayaking with whales to swimming in the caldera of an active volcano, here are 17 awesome things to do in Antarctica.

 The Best Things To Do In Antarctica

-We visited Antarctica with One Ocean Expeditions at the beginning of March with a willingness to try anything that came up, and walked away with more memorable moments than we ever could have imagined.
+We visited Antarctica with an expedition company at the beginning of March with a willingness to try anything that came up, and walked away with more memorable moments than we ever could have imagined.

 If you’re getting ready for a trip, or even just thinking about it, don’t miss out on these 17 epic things to do in Antarctica.